JamesLaverack/cljfmt-runner/README.md

 [Cljfmt](https://github.com/weavejester/cljfmt) runner for [native Clojure projects](https://clojure.org/reference/deps_and_cli).

+**This project is unmantained and archived.
+If you still need this functionality, please refer to one of the many fabulious [forks](https://github.com/JamesLaverack/cljfmt-runner/network/members).**

 ## Operation

 The runner detects any Clojure or Clojurescript files located in the `src` and `test` directories when run.